chuv-ssrc/bam-server-scala/README.md

 Bam-server can return portions of BAM files using 3 different strategies:

 1. Extracting a range of bytes;
-2. Using samtools if available;
+2. Using samtools if available to return reads form a region in BAM format;
-3. Using the Picard-tools library.
+3. Using htsjdk to return reads as JSON.

 For the complete documentation, see